manojmadas/first-project/README.md

 # first-project
 this is my new repository
+and first project